 Chris Cardillo, a partner in Coleco, was recently quoted as saying “Mr. Cardillo bought into Coleco Holdings back in November of this year.
 His past success stories include his self-proclaimed “largest G.I.
 Joe action figure collector” and two books (both published through his own book imprint “Cardillo Publishing”).
 One book is on G.I.
 Joe action figures and the other is on Nintendo games- both “collecting

-As you can see in the quote from Mr. Cardillo, he understands the difference between Coleco Holdings and the original Coleco brand.
+In a quote from Mr. Cardillo, he mentions the importance of understanding the difference between the original Coleco brand and Coleco Holdings.

-The Coleco Chameleon is planned to be shown at the New York Toyfair early next year.
-I just hope they bring a working prototype to show potential stores prior to purchase or this could be even more embarrassing than the failed IndieGoGo campaign.
+The Coleco Chameleon is planned to be shown at the New York Toyfair early next year and I am cautiously hopeful about what we will see.
+They must bring a working prototype with them to show the potential retailers before they release because this could be even more embarrassing than their failed IndieGoGo campaign.